 Truly, I don’t know how many times I have to say on here that I have no idea what I’m doing! ?

-I have learned a lot from having three kids at our home every other weekend for (pretty much) three years now.
+I have learned a lot from having three kids at our home every other weekend for nearly four years now.
 When the children outnumber the adults, you get a very different dynamic in the house and if you’re not used to this, you can be surprised by the constant flux in emotions.
 The kids bring with them different feelings and apprehensions from their other homes.

 Sometimes there are conflicted feelings, as if they’re not honouring the other parent if they get too close.
 They bring up difficult topics- sometimes lightly at the breakfast table and sometimes in the midst of big outbursts.
 We try to honour it all without bringing our own hurt and insecurities into the mix.
 We don’t always succeed.

 God bless you and thank you for reading, but honestly, if I am not your cup of tea, it’s ok.
 Truly.